top of page

 The Change Manager Manages the Change

-The role of a change manager aligns closely with the broader concept of management.
+The role of a Change Manager aligns closely with the broader concept of management.
 Just because the purpose of the change manager's role lies in working with people to accept things that are changing, doesn't mean the Change Manager isn't structured.

 Change managers assess the impact of proposed changes on various aspects, such as operations, employees, and customer experience.
 They create change management plans, identify risks, and develop strategies to mitigate them.
-They implement training, communication, and other agreed activities and they continually monitor progress, gather feedback, and make adjustments as needed.
+They implement training, communication, and other agreed activities; they continually monitor progress, gather feedback, and make adjustments as needed.

 Change managers help individuals understand the rationale behind changes and address concerns, thereby reducing resistance.
 They evaluate the success of change initiatives based on predefined metrics and adjust strategies accordingly.